Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/configure-tactic.md

 <tbody>
 <tr class="odd">
 <td><p>auto_upgrade</p></td>
-<td><p>Set as "true" to allow the site to auto-upgrade databases and plugins to the newest version when loading the project.
-Set as "false" to disable the auto-upgrade.</p></td>
+<td><p>This config is default to be false.
+Set as "true" to allow the site to auto-upgrade databases and plugins to the newest version when loading the project.
+Set as "false" or remove the config to disable the auto-upgrade.</p></td>
 </tr>
 </tbody>
 </table>